tgents/uw-info-498-android/README.md

 You should then be able to deploy to the device by using the green "Run" button in Android Studio.

-Once you've deployed to a device, take a picture or screenshot of it running (you can usually do a screen capture by holding Power + Vol Down).
+Once you've deployed to a device, take a picture or screenshot of it running.
 Put this file inside the `screenshots/` folder as well.

 #### Running via Gradle
 You'll also want to double-check that you can build and install your app via Gradle; this is how we'll test and run your apps, so it's a good idea to make sure it works!